 - Jonathan Ive

+Are you able to complete the previous exercise and create the custom table view?
+No worries if you can't.
+I will go through the solution with you in this chapter and introduce some new layout techniques.
 Up till now, we only focus on displaying data in a table view.
-I guess you are thinking how we can interact with the table view and detect row selections.
-This is what we're going to discuss in this chapter.
+I guess you may wonder how we can interact with the table view and detect row selections.
+This is what we will also discuss in this chapter.

 - Bring up a menu when a user taps a cell.
-The menu offers two options: Call and Check-in.
+The menu offers two options: Reserve a table and Mark as favorite.

-- Display a heart icon when a user selects Check-in.
+- Display a heart icon when a user selects Mark as favorite.

-Through implementing these new features, you will also learn how to use UIAlertController, which is commonly used to display alerts in iOS apps.
+Through implementing these new features, you will also learn how to use two prototype cells and use

 Quick note: This class replaces the UIActionSheet and UIAlertView classes for displaying alerts in iOS 8 (or up).